MathiasRenner/bitleaf-blog/_posts/2018-10-15-how-to-use-riot-and-matrix.md

 ---
 ID: 1760
 post_title: >
-  How to use the messenger app Riot in the
+  How to use the free and secure messenger app Riot in the Matrix fediverse
-  Matrix fediverse
 author: Mathias Renner
 post_excerpt: >
   This is a documentation about how to get